julinserg/npmpgm/armadillo/README.txt

 === Contents ===

 1: Introduction

-2: Citation Details
+   1.1: Citation Details

-3: Installation
+2: Installation
-   3.0: Preliminaries
+   2.0: Preliminaries
+   2.1: Manual Installation
-   3.1: Installation on Linux and Mac OS X
+   2.2: Installation on Linux and Mac OS X
-   3.2: Manual Installation / Installation on Windows
+   2.3: Installation on MS Windows

-4: Compiling Programs and Linking
+3: Compiling Programs and Linking
-   4.0: Examples
+   3.0: Examples
-   4.1: Compiling & Linking on Linux and Mac OS X
+   3.1: Compiling & Linking on Linux and Mac OS X
-   4.2: Compiling & Linking on Windows
+   3.2: Compiling & Linking on MS Windows

+4: Caveats
+   4.0: Support for ATLAS
-5: Support for high-speed BLAS & LAPACK replacements 5.0: Support for Intel MKL and AMD ACML
+   4.1: Support for ACML and Intel MKL
-   5.1: Support for ATLAS

-6: Documentation / API Reference Manual
+5: Documentation / Reference Manual

-7: FAQs and Bug Reports
+6: FAQs and Bug Reports

-8: Developers and Contributors
+7: Credits

-9: License
+8: License

-=== 1: Introduction ===
+=== 1.0: Introduction ===

 Armadillo is a C++ linear algebra library (matrix maths) aiming towards a good balance between speed and ease of use.
-The syntax is deliberately similar to Matlab.

 Integer, floating point and complex numbers are supported, as well as a subset of trigonometric and statistics functions.
-Various matrix decompositions are provided through optional integration with LAPACK or high-performance LAPACK-compatible libraries (such as Intel's MKL or AMD's ACML).
+Various matrix decompositions are provided through optional integration with LAPACK or high-performance LAPACK-compatible libraries.

 A delayed evaluation approach is employed (during compile time) to combine several operations into one and reduce (or eliminate) the need for temporaries.
 This is accomplished through recursive templates and template meta-programming.

-This library is useful for conversion of research code into production environments, or if C++ has been decided as the language of choice, due to speed and/or integration capabilities.
+This library is useful if C++ has been decided as the language of choice (due to speed and/or integration capabilities), rather than another language like Matlab or Octave.

-The library is open-source software, and is distributed under a license that is useful in both open-source and commercial/proprietary contexts.
+It is distributed under a license that is useful in both open-source and proprietary contexts.

 Armadillo is primarily developed at NICTA (Australia), with contributions from around the world.
-More information about NICTA can be obtained from:
+More information about NICTA can be obtained from: http://nicta.com.au

-  http://nicta.com.au

-=== 2: Citation Details ===
+=== 1.1: Citation Details ===

-Please cite the following tech report if you use Armadillo in your research and/or software.
+If you use Armadillo in your research and/or software, please cite the following tech report.
 Citations are useful for the continued development and maintenance of the library.

   Conrad Sanderson.
   Armadillo: An Open Source C++ Linear Algebra Library for